kiwi0fruit/misc/src/socionics-jat/README.md

 | 16 | TeS    | Finishes the job       | Administrator    |         Administrator, Administrator, Supervisor        |

 ¹JATS - Jung-Augustinavichiute-Talanov Socionics,
-² Mind that MBTI and Keirsey names are given as a matter of reference as conversion between Socionics and MBTI introverts is not possible (see the next chapter).
+² Mind that Keirsey names are given as a matter of reference as conversion between Socionics and MBTI introverts is not possible (see the next chapter).
 \* - champion is in a sense of a proponent.